Find Trade Colleges

 • Supervise or direct the work of non-destructive testing (NDT) trainees or staff.

-What a Non-Destructive Testing Specialist Should Know
+Qualities of a Non-Destructive Testing Specialist

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.